 2,707 acres, 2014

-Located along a six-mile span on both sides of the Yuba River in the counties of Yuba and Nevada, Bear Yuba Land Trust’s newest and largest property, Rice’s Crossing Preserve comprises 2,707 acres extended from New Bullard’s Bar Reservoir to the north and South Yuba River State Park and Englebright Reservoir bordering the southern end.
+Located along a six-mile span on both sides of the Yuba River in the counties of Yuba and Nevada, Bear Yuba Land Trust’s largest property, Rice’s Crossing Preserve comprises 2,707 acres extended from New Bullard’s Bar Reservoir to the north and South Yuba River State Park and Englebright Reservoir bordering the southern end.

 With the protection of Rice’s Crossing Preserve, comes the promise of exciting recreation opportunities.
 In coming years, BYLT’s Trails Team will build miles of trails with long distance views for hiking, horseback riding and mountain biking.
 New river access means outdoor enthusiasts will gain new possibilities for swimming, kayaking, fishing, bird watching and picnicking.
 In addition, Rice’s Crossing Preserve protects important wildlife corridors and provides opportunities for river restoration that will benefit a variety of riparian species as well as native fish populations.